theorangepotato/ProgrammingLanguagesFinalProject/README.md

    (5,1)       5.0000
 ```

-### Embedded Systems

-In embedded systems MATLAB can be used in conjunction with built in code generators (from out of the box) or with third party libraries to generate C/C++ code for optimal embedded systems code.
-Some examples of embedded systems are washing machines, printers, automobiles, cameras, industrial machines, etc<sup>12</sup>.

 ## Interesting Features

 ---

-MATLAB is a dynamic language and it is weakly typed1.
-It allows for functional, imperative, and object-oriented paradigms<sup>13,14</sup>.
-MATLAB does not have generic types, nor does it have function overloading, though you can recreate some of these properties by taking advantage of its dynamism and weak typing<sup>13</sup>.
+MATLAB is a dynamic language and it is weakly typed<sup>23</sup>.
+It allows for functional, imperative, and object-oriented paradigms<sup>23,24</sup>.
+MATLAB does not have generic types, nor does it have function overloading, though you can recreate some of these properties by taking advantage of its dynamism and weak typing<sup>23</sup>.

-MATLAB gets its name from the phrase “matrix laboratory,” and consequently has very strong support for matrices in the language<sup>14</sup>.
+MATLAB gets its name from the phrase “matrix laboratory,” and consequently has very strong support for matrices in the language<sup>24</sup>.
 As opposed to C or Java, where transforming a matrix involves for-loops over arrays, MATLAB has built in matrix data types that allow you to perform matrix operations natively.
-It natively allows for many kinds of matrix operations, such as matrix multiplication, transposition, and inversion<sup>15</sup>.
+It natively allows for many kinds of matrix operations, such as matrix multiplication, transposition, and inversion<sup>25</sup>.
 For instance, scalar multiplication looks like this:

 ```MATLAB
 >> a = [1 2 3; 4 5 6; 7 8 9]